 BIO 480 Microbiology Capstone Experience I. Microbiology Capstone Experience is an opportunity for students to integrate information from earlier courses and apply the concepts and skills acquired to a microbiology related research problem or an extramural internship experience.
 The course will assist students in their learning by bridging their classroom knowledge with real world microbiological issues faced by the researchers and health care professionals in academia and/or industry.
 Microbiology Capstone Experience is a combination of two senior-level microbiology courses for a total of six credit hours.
 Students will be required to complete a hypothesis driven independent research project culminating in an oral/written presentation.
-An approved internship experience in any microbiology or public health laboratory, pharmaceutical industry, or government agency employing microbiology Program, or permission of the instructor Major Core Courses.
+An approved internship experience in any microbiology or public health laboratory, pharmaceutical industry, or government agency employing microbiologists may be substituted for one semester of Capstone experience.
+(3); Prerequisite: Senior Standing in Microbiology Program or permission of the instructor.

 BIO 485 Microbiology Capstone Experience II.
 Continuation of BIO 480.
 (3); Prerequisite: BIO 480